 You can enjoy steak on a stake, shepherd’s pie, a mug of ale, and other Scarborough classics, all while perusing the wares of artisans selling handicrafts, costume pieces, old weaponry, and more.

 Don’t Miss: Villagers, knights, nobles, and artisans march through the village for the Grand Parade, held every day at 1 p.m.

 Don’t Miss: Stay for the Royal Fireworks that take place every evening.

 Explore hotels and Airbnbs near Scarborough Renaissance Festival

 July 8 – September 4, 2023 (Saturdays, Sundays, and Labor Day)

-The Bristol Renaissance Faire in Kenosha, Wisconsin, is basically the Renaissance fair for Chicagoland.
+The Bristol Renaissance Faire in Kenosha, Wisconsin, is basically the Renaissance era fair for Chicagoland.
 It’s only about an hour away from the city and runs all summer long — from early July to Labor Day each year.
-During the fair, the grounds are filled with more than 200 artisans selling wares like jewelry, pottery, wooden mugs, corsets and costume pieces, feather fans, pewter goods, and crafted leather.
+During the fair, the grounds are filled with more than 200 talented artisans selling wares like jewelry, pottery, wooden mugs, corsets and costume pieces, feather fans, pewter goods, and crafted leather.